EclipsingLines/trackjammer-user-manual/getting-started/index.md

 # Getting Started

-Get up and running with the Godot MIDI Sequencer quickly and easily.
+Get up and running with the {{ site.product_name }} quickly and easily.
 This section covers everything you need to know to install, configure, and start using the sequencer for your first music production session.

 ![Getting Started Overview](../docs/img/getting-started-overview.jpg)
 *Complete setup process from installation to first pattern creation*